infofiend/oso_plantlink/README.md

 "Battery" attribute just mirrors the existing linkBatteryLevel attribute.

 "Water" attribute is based on the existing plantStatus attribute.
-According to SmartThings capability reference, "water" sensors can only be  "dry" or "wet", so the "water" attribute will:
+According to SmartThings' capability reference (http://docs.smartthings.com/en/latest/capabilities-reference.html#water-sensor), "water" sensors can only be  "dry" or "wet", so the "water" attribute will:

 * read "dry" if plantStatus is "dry", "needs water", or "too dry" and water sensor capabilities, or
 * read "wet" if plantStatus is "good", "too wet", or "watered"